EtlcT/DataSources_API_2/README.md

   - A breakpoint in the code where the API can be interrupted.

-  - A specific URL to which a request can be sent to interact with the API.
+  - [X] A specific URL to which a request can be sent to interact with the API.
+(The API has a 'root' url, then each request reach a specific endpoint)

   - A unique identifier assigned to each incoming request.

 - **Question 4:** _What are the main HTTP verbs used to define REST API methods?_

-  - GET, POST, PUT, PATCH, DELETE
+  - [X] GET, POST, PUT, PATCH, DELETE

   - SEND, RECEIVE, UPDATE, REMOVE